Demystifying Electrical Stimulation

 It can be self administered, i.e. a therapist is not required.

-It doesn’t need to be complicated and our Clinical Specialist shows you below how simple our SaeboStim One is to apply for muscle stimulation.
+It doesn’t need to be complicated as our Clinical Specialist shows you below with the SaeboStim One.

 Who can use it?

-Anyone with reduced strength, increased spasticity, reduced range of movement, or reduced motor function after a neurological injury.
+Anyone with reduced strength, increased spasticity, reduced range of movement, or reduced motor function after a neurological or orthopaedic injury.

 FES (Functional Electrical Stimulation)

-This is simply where NMES, which is described above, is used in a functional context.
+This is simply where NMES, which is described above, is used in a to practice a specific task.
 Examples would be reaching to grasp an object, sit to stand or walking.
-Watch our Clinical Specialist demonstrating this below
+Watch our Clinical Specialist demonstrating grasping below

-The method in which this is achieved can either by working with the timing of the device, using a trigger button on the device to control exactly when the stimulation comes on (e.g. SaeboStim Pro), or a movement sensor which is typically used with FES devices for foot drop to help with the timing during walking.
+The method in which this is achieved can either be by working with the set on/off timing of the stimulation, using a trigger button on the device to control exactly when the stimulation comes on (e.g. SaeboStim Pro), or a movement sensor typically used with FES devices for foot drop to help with the walking.

 Generally agreed contraindications are :